The 3 Dimensions of Color

 Saturation: This is the colorfulness of the color independent of its luminance.
 It is the redness of the red or the blueness of the blue.
 An undersaturated red looks washed out, whereas an oversaturated red will appear as a deep crimson.
 Saturation is depicted on the CIE chart by the distance of the color from the reference white point at the center of the triangle.
 If a color is too close to white then it is undersaturated.
 If a color is too far from white and closer to the outer boundary of the gamut, then it is oversaturated.

 Hue: This is the property that distinguishes one color from another.
 A red whose hue is inaccurate will take on a purplish or orangish appearance.
 Hue is measured by the angle the color appears on the CIE chart from the reference white point.
 So as hue changes a color moves around the white point.
-As saturation changes, a color moves closer to or further away from the white point.

 The luminance of the color is not a fixed property like xy coordinates on a graph.
 The xy coordinates can be used to describe the saturation or hue of a color, but not its luminance.
 For that, we use the uppercase Y symbol.
 The luminance of any color is generally understood as a proportional relationship.
 Specifically, it is relationship between the luminance of the color and reference white at the same level of stimulus.
 The established HD reference for this is:

 Thus, any color can fully specified by its xyY value, which will provide its saturation, hue, and luminance.

 To sum up, each color has three characteristics: saturation, hue, and luminance.
 Furthermore, every calibration should include three types of color calibration: the grayscale, the gamut, and the luminance of the colors.